2018 Conference Outline

 |8:30am - 9:15am||Keynote

-Enrique Canon, Director General, Uruguay Customs (Confirmed)
+Enrique Canon, Director General of Uruguay Customs, Chairperson of the World Customs Organization Council (Confirmed)

 |9:15am - 9:30am||Meet the Sponsors Networking Break